helsingborg-stad/active-directory-api-wp-integration/README.md

 - Only allow local WordPress users to login (their usernames must match those in active directory)
 - Use the password stored in active-directory for matching WordPress users.
-- Update of users basic data like email, first name and last name.
+- Update of users basic data like email, first name and last name on login.